Vladimir Ivić

-Vladimir "Vladan" Ivić (Владимир Ивић; born 7 May 1977) is a Serbian football manager and former player, who is the head coach of UAE Pro League club Al-Ain.

-A former Serbia and Montenegro international, Ivić is best remembered for his time with Partizan and PAOK at club level.

-After hanging up his boots, Ivić won back-to-back championship titles as Maccabi Tel Aviv manager in 2019 and 2020.
+Vladimir Ivić (Владимир Ивић; born 7 May 1977) is a Serbian football manager who is the head coach of UAE Pro League club Al-Ain.
+A former Serbia and Montenegro international footballer, Ivić spent hundreds of matches with Partizan and PAOK at club level.
+After retirement, Ivić won back-to-back championship titles as Maccabi Tel Aviv manager in 2019 and 2020.

 Club career

-Ivić started out at Proleter Zrenjanin, making his senior debut in the 1994–95 season.
+Ivić began his career with Proleter Zrenjanin, making his senior debut in the 1994–95 season.
 He was transferred to Partizan in the summer of 1998.
 Over the next six years, Ivić helped the side win three championship titles and two domestic cups.
 He also made his UEFA Champions League debut in the 2003–04 campaign.
 After Saša Ilić's departure from the club in early 2004, Ivić became the team's captain.
 He scored a total of 64 league goals in 133 appearances with the Crno-beli.

 In July 2004, Ivić signed a three-year contract with German club Borussia Mönchengladbach.
-He made just four league appearances and scored once in the team's 3–1 home victory over Werder Bremen, before transferring to AEK Athens in early 2005.
-After two and a half seasons in the Greek capital, Ivić signed with fellow Superleague club Aris.
+He made just four league appearances and scored once in the team's 3–1 home victory against Werder Bremen.
+On 21 December he was transferred to the Greek side, AEK Athens, where his brother, Ilija was the technichal director.
+On 31 August 2007 Ivić was released from AEK and signed with fellow Super League club, Aris.
 He spent one year there, before switching to crosstown rivals PAOK in June 2008.
 Over the following four seasons, Ivić made 133 appearances and scored 24 goals across all competitions.

 International career

-At international level, Ivić was capped eight times by Serbia and Montenegro between 2001 and 2004, making his debut as a substitute for Dejan Stanković in a World Cup 2002 qualifier versus Switzerland, an eventual 1–1 draw.
+At international level, Ivić was capped eight times by Serbia and Montenegro between 2001 and 2004, making his debut as a substitute for Dejan Stanković in a World Cup 2002 qualifier against Switzerland, an eventual 1–1 draw.
 His final international was an April 2004 friendly match against Northern Ireland.

-He was previously a member of the team that represented his nation at the Millennium Super Soccer Cup, winning the tournament.
+Ivić was previously a member of the team that represented his nation at the Millennium Super Soccer Cup, winning the tournament.

 Managerial career

+2010s

 In June 2013, Ivić started working with PAOK's under-20 team.
-He led the side to the league title in his first year in the role.
+He led them to the league title in his first year for the role.
 In March 2016, Ivić was appointed manager of PAOK until the end of the season, following the departure of Igor Tudor.
-He would win the Greek Cup in May 2017, before leaving the post the following month.
+He won the Greek Cup in May 2017, before leaving the following month.

 On 31 May 2018, Ivić officially took charge of Israeli club Maccabi Tel Aviv, penning a two-year deal with an option for a third season.
 He won the national championship in his debut season with a record 31-point margin and only one loss.
 In his second season, Ivić led the team to another championship title, only losing in the final league fixture.